 Day 03: - Kathmandu drive to Pokhara - Beni (850m/2789ft) 8-9 hours

 After having your breakfast, we will drive you to the Domestic Airport to take a 25 minutes flight to Pokhara.
-During the short flight, you will have majestic views of glorious Manaslu Peaks and the snow-capped Annapurna and Langtang Himalaya range.
+During the short trip, you will have majestic views of glorious Manaslu Peaks and the snow-capped Annapurna and Langtang Himalaya range.
 Or you can take a Tourist bus to Pokhara about 6-7 hour drive via scenic Prithvi Highway.
-From Pokhara take a drive to Beni with the magnificent views of Annapurna Himalayas.
+From Pokhara, take a ride to Beni with the magnificent views of Annapurna Himalayas.
 Beni is a bustling town on a plateau above the junction of Kali Gandaki and Myagdi rivers.

 Day 04: - Beni trek to Babiyachaur (990m/3248ft): Walking distance: 6-7 hours

 We start our Dhaulagiri trekking along the Kali Gandaki River from Beni.
 Continue along the road past lush green rice fields, multicolored butterflies, and substantial nightmarish spider webs.
 Pass by the villages of Mangalghat, Singa, and Tatopani.
 Crossing Tara khet, climb over a small ridge to Babiyachaur.